DD9/boilerdemo/README.md

 --

+Create Project in Dreamweaver or other SFTP program

 SFTP to WPengine and pull down almost entire site (files necessary for running WP locally) into local folder

-Clean up .gitignore as needed, or pull fresh .gitignore file from here:
+Clean up `.gitignore` as needed, or pull fresh `.gitignore` file from here:

 http://wpengine.com/git/#toc_0

+Delete `Hyper DB` and other WPE-specific must-use plugins that may have tagged along

 --